Error Handling Actors

 How Do I Use the ErrorHandler Actor?

 The ErrorHandler Actor can be used as an error handler to enable different handling of various exceptions.
 It can be configured to suppress one type of exception and not to suppress others, or to invoke an inner flow when an exception is thrown.
-When the error is suppressed, the ErrorHandler returns true and the flow continues.
-When the inner flow is invoked, the error object is passed to it and it includes all the exception details, such as the error code and message, the flow, Stage and the Actor where the error occurred.

 The exceptions are classified into three types: SQL error, HTTP error and exception.
 The SQL errors are divided into Unique constraint or other.
 Note that the Unique constraint exception validation is only done for Oracle, DB2, SQLite and SQL servers.